nisargap/nisarga.io/content/article/2018-06-05-conceptualizing-a-service-for-crypto-alerts.md

 ##### The idea

-This application is essentially a general purpose cryptocurrency and stock market informance service i.e. a system dedicated to giving custom alerts regarding different happenings in the markets via text or email.
+This application is essentially a general purpose cryptocurrency and stock market alert service i.e. a system dedicated to giving custom alerts regarding different happenings in the markets via text or email.

 ##### The backend design
 <img src="/images/conceptualizing/service.png" width="300" />